-Previously, I worked on creating new methods to make computer systems more reliable.
-Broadly, my thesis has been that hardware design can be improved by using many of the innovative ideas in the software engineering world; and software can be made more robust using the rigorous methods of hardware engineering.
-Here are 4 examples ideas (the first three were developed when I was with the microprocessor division at Sun Microsystems, and the last one at Stanford).
+In a previous career, I worked on creating new methods to make computer systems more reliable.
+Broadly, my thesis was that hardware design can be improved by using many of the innovative ideas in the software engineering world; and software can be made more robust using the rigorous methods of hardware engineering.
+Here are 4 example ideas (the first three were developed when I was with the microprocessor division at Sun Microsystems, and the last one at Stanford for my Masters').

 - Verification of multiprocessor systems